kubesphere/website/content/zh/docs/installing-on-kubernetes/_index.md

 ---
-title: "Installing on Kubernetes"
+title: "Installing KubeSphere on Kubernetes"
 description: "Help you to better understand KubeSphere with detailed graphics and contents"
 layout: "single"

-linkTitle: "Installing on Kubernetes"
+linkTitle: "Installing KubeSphere on Kubernetes"
 weight: 2500

 icon: "/images/docs/docs.svg"